PEER-SUPPORT PROGRAM NIGHTS

-Because grief can often cause children to feel isolated and different from their friends, peer support in itself helps children in the grieving process.
-Knowing that they are not alone, weird, or crazy for their thoughts and feelings helps children cope in this strange new world that is missing someone they love.
+Because grief can often cause children to feel isolated and different, peer support in itself helps youth in the grieving process.
+Knowing that they are not alone, weird, or crazy for their thoughts and feelings helps them cope in this strange new world of missing someone.

-Our bi-monthly Peer-Support Program Nights provide grieving children the opportunity to be surrounded by others who have also experienced a death, helping them feel a sense of belonging and respect.
-Erin’s House is unique in that our programming is open-ended; that is, each child determines when they are ready to leave.
+Erin's House Peer-Support Program Nights provide children and teens who are grieving the opportunity to be surrounded by others who have also experienced a death, helping them feel a sense of belonging and respect.
+Our program is unique in that it is open-ended; each child determines when they are ready to leave.
 There is no time limit on grief.
-Our services are offered to families at no cost.
+Additionally, our services are offered to families at no cost.

-Erin’s House provides bi-monthly peer-support groups for children, teens, and young adults ages 3–30 who have experienced a death.
+Erin’s House provides peer-support groups for children and teens ages 3–18 who have experienced a death.
 These groups are divided by developmental ages:

 3- to 5-year-olds